ha/fraggle/README.md

     end

-## Consitency
+## Consistency

 Fraggle read commands take an `rev`.
 If no rev is given, Doozer will reply with the most up-to-date data.
-If you need to do multiple reads at certian point in time for consistancy, use the `rev` command.
+If you need to do multiple reads at certain point in time for consistency, use the `rev` command.

     c.rev do |v|
       c.get("/a", v.rev) { ... }